medikoo/log/README.md

 #### Enabling log writing

-`log4` on its own doesn't write anything to the console on any other mean (it just emits events to be consumed by preloaded log writers)
+`log` on its own doesn't write anything to the console on any other mean (it just emits events to be consumed by preloaded log writers)

 To have logs written, the pre-chosen log writer needs to be initialized in main (starting) module of a process.

 ##### List of available log writers

--   [`log4-nodejs`](https://github.com/medikoo/log4-nodejs) - For typical Node.js processes
+-   [`log-node`](https://github.com/medikoo/log-node) - For typical Node.js processes
--   [`log4-aws-lambda`](https://github.com/medikoo/log4-aws-lambda) - For AWS lambda environment
+-   [`log-aws-lambda`](https://github.com/medikoo/log-aws-lambda) - For AWS lambda environment

 _Note: if some writer is missing, propose a PR_